 - Leslie Lamport has been awarded the 2013 ACM Turing Award and will deliver his Turing Award lecture in Paris at PODC 2014.
-Microsoft Research published a well-written feature story about Leslie and his work.
+Microsoft Research published a well-written article about Leslie and his work.

-- Maurice Herlihy will honored for his work in celebration of his sixtieth birthday at PODC 2014.
+- Maurice Herlihy will honored for his work on the occasion of his sixtieth birthday at PODC 2014.

 - Michael Luby, Silvio Micali, and Joseph Sifakis will deliver the invited lectures at PODC 2014.